Property Checking Without Inductive Invariants: Some Background

-After the introduction of PQE~\cite{hvc-14}, we formulated a few approaches addressing the two flaws above.
-In~\cite{tech_rep_crr}, we described a PQE-based procedure for property checking meant for finding deep bugs.
-However, the procedure we described there is incomplete.
-In~\cite{tech_rep_pc_lor}, we showed how one can combine transition relation relaxation and PQE to build invariants that may be far away from the property at hand.
-In this paper, we continue that line of research.
-Similarly to the approach of ~\cite{tech_rep_crr}, the \PP procedure can find deep bugs.
+As we mentioned in the introduction, the problem with inductive invariants is that they can be too large to generate or too hard to find.
+Besides, if a property is false due to a deep bug, looking for an inductive invariant may not be the best strategy to find this bug.
+After the introduction of PQE~\cite{hvc-14}, we formulated a few approaches addressing the problems above.
+In particular, in~\cite{tech_rep_crr}, we described a PQE-based procedure for property checking meant for finding deep bugs.
+However, that procedure was incomplete.
+Here, we continue this line of research.
+Similarly to the procedure of~\cite{tech_rep_crr}, \PP performs depth-first search meant to facilitate finding deep bugs.
 However, in contrast to the former, \PP is complete.
-Besides, in case property $P$ holds, convergence of \PP depends on proximity of $P$ to an inductive invariant even less than that of algorithm of ~\cite{tech_rep_pc_lor}.
-This is because \PP does not build an explicit inductive invariant.

-The idea of proving a property without generating an invariant is not new.
+The idea of proving a property without generating an inductive invariant is not new.
 For instance, earlier it was proposed to combine BMC with finding a \ti{recurrence} diameter~\cite{recurr_diam}.
 The latter is equal to the length of the longest trace that does not repeat a state.
 Obviously, the recurrence diameter is larger or equal to the reachability diameter.
 In particular, the former can be drastically larger than the latter.
 In this case, finding the recurrence diameter is of no use.